Discovering Primates

 A collection of youth-friendly videos for understanding primates, primate conservation, and how everyone can help.

-Who, What, Why, How, Where, and When?
+PRIMATES: Who, What, Where, Why, How, and When?

-All primates share certain characteristics that define them as primates.
+All primates share characteristics that define them as primates.
 Because primates are so complex, there are exceptions to every rule!

 Wondering what you can do to help primates specifically and wildlife in general?
 Find out here!

 A guide to understanding Conservation Statuses.
 Conservation Statuses are the “codes” that tell us about the health of species and their habitats based upon the many threats that they face.
 They give us a glimpse into the stability of the Earth’s biodiversity.
-More than 28,000 species are threatened with extinction, including almost 70% of primate species.
+More than 47,000 species are threatened with extinction, including 64% of primate species.
 Conservation Status categories help us to understand how and why they are at risk.
 They also help us to understand that there is hope for most species if we all take action, even in small ways, and if we start today.

 LEARN MORE! ↓